 Address: SS16, km 162, 48125 Savio RA, Italy

 Mirabilandia is one of the best things to do in Italy for families, and it’s a great place to spend a day out as a family.
-There are plenty of rides to keep everyone entertained, and the park is extremely well-kept.
+Plenty of rides keep everyone entertained, and the park is exceptionally well-kept.
 Some of the most popular rides at Mirabilandia include the iSpeed coaster, the Divertical roller coaster, and the Katun inverted coaster.

-Pro tip: Mirabilandia is located in the northeastern part of Italy, and it’s easy to reach by train from many of the major nearby towns.
+Pro tip: Mirabilandia is located in northeastern Italy, and it’s easy to reach by train from many of the major nearby towns.
 If you’re coming from Florence, Bologna, or Venice, I recommend taking the high-speed Frecciarossa train.
-The journey takes just over an hour, and you’ll be able to purchase train tickets online in advance.
+The journey takes just over an hour, and you can purchase train tickets online in advance.

 9. Cinque Terre

-Cinque Terre is a stretch of coastline on the Italian Riviera made up of five picturesque towns – Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore.
+Cinque Terre is a stretch of coastline on the Italian Riviera comprising five picturesque towns – Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore.

-The villages are connected by a network of hiking trails, and they’re popular tourist destinations for both Italians and foreigners.
-Cinque Terre is one of the most beautiful and best places to visit in Italy, and it’s a great place to escape the hustle and bustle of the city.
+A network of hiking trails connects the villages, and they’re popular tourist destinations for Italians and foreigners.
+Cinque Terre is one of the most beautiful and best places to visit in Italy, and it’s a great place to avoid the busy atmosphere of the city.

 I recommend hiking the trails between all the villages.
-The views are absolutely breathtaking, and it’s a great way to see all five towns.
-There are plenty of places to stop and take photos, and you’ll definitely work up an appetite hiking all those hills!
-If you’re not up for a hike, you can also take the train between the villages.
+The views are a remarkable way to see all five towns.
+There are plenty of places to stop and take photos, and you’ll work up an appetite hiking all those hills!
+You can also take the train between the villages if you’re not up for a hike.

-You’ll definitely want to spend a few days in Cinque Terre to fully enjoy all it has to offer!
-Those staying in Florence and wanting to visit on a day trip can join a group tour, which includes round-trip transportation.
-While you’re in Cinque Terre, I recommend a food tour or taking a romantic sunset cruise.
+You’ll, without a doubt, want to spend a few days in Cinque Terre to enjoy all it provides fully!
+Those staying in Florence and wanting to visit daily can join a group tour, including round-trip transportation.
+While in Cinque Terre, I recommend a food tour or a romantic sunset cruise.